Am0031/greenspark-widgets/README.md

 ## Limitations and further development

-Due to the task being a coding challenge, its development is limited in context and time, but further aspects could be explored further and improved for completeness:
+Due to the task being an override example, its development is limited in context and time, but further aspects could be explored and improved for a more complete app:

-- further styling of the page, including styling of the switch component
+- further styling of the page, including override of additional components
-- add further unit testing for all components
+- further unit testing for all components
-- add storybook to the repo and add visual and accessibility testing
+- storybook added to the repo and adding visual and accessibility testing to the components